tusharmath/tusharm.com/contents/about.md

----
-view: none
----
 Hi, I am **Tushar Mathur**.
-I am a software engineer.
-I see software as something which can help people in making their lives easier.
-Most of my free time is spent in front of the computer trying to think of solutions to problems in my pet projects.
-I have worked on ```.net``` ```C#``` ```HTML``` ```JavaScript``` ```Node.js``` and ```CoffeeScript```.
+I am the kind of person who constantly tries to make my everyday tasks simpler and software is something that enables me to do so.
+I have developed a lot of free apps for my friends and myself.
+I have been working on `.net`, `C#`, `PowerShell`, `HTML`, `JavaScript`, `CoffeeScript`, `node.js` and some other languages.
+I want to do research in programming languages and want to work on improvising its performance and usability.
+In my free time I like to get into never ending philosophical conversations.
+It works as a stress buster for me.
+I also like to a gourmet from time to time.

-*About this blog:* It is not a pure technical blog, this blog is a personal space that I have created for my self.
-So you should be expecting psychological, social, philosophical and some scientific conversations.
-Occasionally I may post some technical information.
-I will also post information about my own projects or something that I am proud off.
+*About this blog:* This is not a pure technical blog, this blog is a personal space that I have created for my self.
+If you want to see a sample of the things that I have done so far, then you should checkout my [projects](/projects.html) page.

-*Right now:* I am working on JavaScript extensively, not on the client side so much but the server side using Node.js.
-I am practicing algorithms and data structures using CoffeeScript since I have lost the touch of it.
+*Right now:* I am working on JavaScript and CoffeeScript extensively, not on the client side so much but the server side using Node.js.